Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 - Average Precision

 The first 2 are based only on the predictions and do not take probabilities into account.
-- $Recall = \frac{TP}{TP + FN}$ - What % of the true positives were found
+- $Recall = \frac{TP}{TP + FN}$ - What % of the actual positives were found
 - $Precision = \frac{TP}{TP + FP}$ - What % of the true predictions were correct

-The last 2 scores are based on probability.
-Because the scores are probabilities, this gives us "many" values as opposed to only the 4 prediction values (TP.
-TN, FP, FN).  i.e. a TP can have many different probabilities (.12, .45, .78, .98, .87. ...).
+The AUC and Average Precision scores are based on probability.
+Because the scores use probabilities, they gives us many combinations values as opposed to only the 4 prediction values (TP.
+TN, FP, FN).

+A TP can have many different probabilities (.12, .45, .78, .98, .87. ...).
 These floats allow us to plot both the Receiver Operator Curves (ROC) and the Precision/Recall curves.
 To get a value from these curves, we take the area under the curve.

 If our recall is 50%, half the actual positives would be true positives and half would be false negatives.
-If all the false negatives have a probability of 0.4999, and all the true post positives have a probability of 0.9999, then the ROC AUD and Average Precision would be much greater than 50%.
+If all the false negatives have a probability of 0.4999, and all the true positives have a probability of 0.9999, then the ROC AUD and Average Precision would be much greater than 50%.

 Since our stated model goal was to try to get the Recall scores, this is the primary score used to determine the model's success.
 But we can't just look at a single value.
 A good recall with a bad precision means we won't miss any actual positives, but we won't be able to trust these predictions very much.
 We can simply make the model always predict Positive for all observations.
 This would give us a 100% Recall, but a very low Precision.